kafeijao/Kafe_CVR_Mods/CVRSuperMario64/README.md

 # CVRSuperMario64

-Attempt of [LibSM64](https://github.com/libsm64/libsm64) integration with CVR.
-I used [this repo](https://github.com/libsm64/libsm64-unity-dev) as a starting point.
+Mod to integrate the [libsm64](https://github.com/libsm64/libsm64) into CVR.
+It allows to spawn a Mario prop and control it (both in Desktop and VR).
+Since we're running the actual reverse engineered SM64 engine it should behave exactly like in the original game.

-Suggested as a meme idea by [AstroDoge](https://github.com/AstroDogeDX) and then Noachi.
+This was suggested as a meme idea by [AstroDoge](https://github.com/AstroDogeDX) and then Noachi.
 Two people make a meme idea juicy I guess x)

+---

+## CVR Super Mario 64 SDK

+There should be public props in CVR that you can use right away.
+Or if you want to get adventurous you can create your own.
+I also create a [CCK for this mod](https://github.com/kafeijao/Kafe_CVR_CCKs/tree/master/CVRSuperMario64).
+It allows you to create entities used by the mod.
+Like your own Mario Prop (you can use custom material/shaders), make levels with terrain types etc, create interactables to you can trigger the Mario Caps or spawn coins.

 ---